adafruit/circuitpython-weekly-newsletter/Copy-Newsletter-to-Blog.md

 12. The “Click this link to open this email in a browser”, if at the top of the text should be deleted.

 13. Title the newsletter the same as the title of the adafruitdaily newsletter complete with social media tags.
 Important: Preface title with “ICYMI: “ and put hashtag #ICYMI in with the other hashtags.
-Example: “ICYMI: CircuitPython 5 is alive, Device Simulator and more! #Python #Adafruit #CircuitPython #PythonHardware #ICYMI @circuitpython @micropython @ThePSF @Adafruit”
+Example: “ICYMI: CircuitPython 5 is alive, Device Simulator and more! #Python #Adafruit #CircuitPython #PythonHardware #ICYMI @circuitpython @micropython @Adafruit”

 14. Add the following text in normal paragraph mode to the top before the Newsletter heading